Component Versioning¶

 Core Principle¶

 Every component in the system is immutable.
-Once created, a component can never be modified.
-Any change to a component creates a new version with the changes applied.
+Once created, a component's core parameters cannot be modified — any change creates a new version with the changes applied.
+However, metadata fields like Notes, Tags, and Hidden/Archived status can be updated directly on the existing version without creating a new one.

 Why Immutability?¶